gares/sel/README.md

 SEL was written by Enrico Tassi for the VSCoq 2 language server.
 SEL is released under the terms of the MIT license.

+### Why SEL?

+This library is the result of our experience in using threads and the Lwt async monad to tame the problem of writing a server which has to listen and react to multiple sources of events.

+#### Threads

+Threads help you with that because you can have multiple threads, one per event source.
+Our experience with OCaml threads is that their scheduling is not fair, so one thread doing some computations can prevent the others from advancing.
+Calling sleep here and there to recover fairness was sad.

+We also faced
+a few bugs, some solved by now, where a thread would not wake up even if some data was available in  its event source.
+Threads are nice since the context in which a thread is paused is saved for you, you can suspend in the middle of a complex piece of code very easily, actually it's transparent, you have to do nothing to be suspended (at least in theory, barring an unfair scheduler).
+OCaml threads do not run in parallel as of now.
+Moreover our target application, Coq, has a lot of global state, so threads can anyway only be used to deal with blocking reads, not to gain much performance.
+Or at least, not without doing a lot of work.
+Threads are part of OCaml's standard distribution, no external dependency.

+#### Lwt

+The Lwt monad forces you to chop your code in thunks, continuations, you pass to a quite extensive API taking care of scheduling and calling continuations when the data is actually ready.
+Monads are "viral", you have to push the monad all over the place if you want to take advantage of of Lwt.

+Lwt is also a bit viral, it wants to take over many things behind the scenes.
+For example we had troubles using `fork`.
+Reasoning about Lwt is supposed to be simple, but soon it is not.
+Yes, you can predict when things run, but then you start to have detached promises and some of the "randomness" threads have appears again.
+Lwt is well maintained, but it is an external dependency with C code you may not want to maintain yourself if things go south.
+After a while our code started to use less and less Lwt features, at some point we even dropped promises.
+What was left was a loop around a single wait, hence SEL.